abra-hub/abra/content/blog/2022-06-10-soft-robots-and-or-sustainability.md

 ---
 layout: blog
-title: "Blogpost: Soft robots and/or sustainability"
+title: "Workshop: Soft robots and/or sustainability"
 description: "After two years of online Zoom calls, the ABRA team gathered in real life-real time.
 Finally, we held the first educational course designed by ABRA with the theme of Robots and Sustainability.
 The three-day-long workshops